rafaalberto/banking-account/README.md

 ---

-## 📐 Architecture Overview
+# 📐 Architecture Overview

 ```
+REST Controller
+        ↓
+  Service Layer
+        ↓
+       DAO
+        ↓
-REST Controller → Service Layer → DAO → H2 Database
+    H2 Database
 ```

+A minimal, clean architecture focused on readability, correctness, and maintainability.

 ---

-## 🤝 Contributing
+# 🤝 Contributing

-Contributions and suggestions are welcome as development continues.
+Suggestions and contributions are welcome as development continues.

 ---

-## ⭐ Final Notes
+# ⭐ Final Notes

-This repository serves as both an educational reference and an evolving engineering case study.
-Additional improvements will be introduced progressively as the refactor advances.
+This repository demonstrates not only how a project evolves —
+but how an **engineer evolves**.

+More improvements coming soon.